Graylog2/documentation/pages/load_balancers.rst

 By using the load balancer status API described above one can already perform such a task.
 However, it would still be guesswork when the Graylog server is done processing all the messages it already accepted.

-For this purpose Graylog2 supports a graceful shutdown command, also accessible via the web interface and API.
-It will set the load balancer status to ``DEAD``, stop all inputs, turn on messages processing (should it have been disabled manually previously) and flush all messages in memory to Elasticsearch.
+For this purpose Graylog supports a graceful shutdown command, also accessible via the web interface and API.
+It will set the load balancer status to ``DEAD``, stop all inputs, turn on messages processing (should it have been disabled manually previously), and flush all messages in memory to Elasticsearch.
 After all buffers and caches are processed, it will shut itself down safely.